Skip to main content

 2. Create or join a MIDI Network session

-3. The session appears in Spectralite
+3. The session appears in Spectralite as a MIDI device

-4. Enable like any other device
+4. Assign a mapping like any other device

 rtpMIDI (Windows)